DaveBitter/graduation_internship/end_report.md

 At this point of the project handling the state of the application became troublesome.
 I was writing to much of the same code in different places.
 I decided to look into React Redux.
 Redux is a framework that allows you to have a single global state to hook all of your screens up to.

-I've always wanted to learn React Redux and this was the perfect usecase for it.
-I managed to pick it up rather quicly with the help of a ViriCiti developer called Giuseppe Silleti.
+I have always wanted to learn React Redux and this was the perfect usecase for it.
+I managed to pick it up rather quickly with the help of a ViriCiti developer called Giuseppe Silleti.
 He explained some parts of Redux.
 After that I was able to use Redux throughout my app which made the app overal better.

 ### Bulding the notification screens

 After all this work I could start with the final part of the app.
-This was the notification screen.
+This was the notification functionality.
 ViriCiti already had the system to detect incidents and to sent out an email or a sms.
 All I needed to do is build the functionality to also send push notifications.
 I first build all the screens an components I needed to have.
 I was able to use a lot of components I previously build.

 ### Building microservice